+The pebble meditation is a good interactive place to start.
 The pebble meditation was created by monk and famed meditation teacher Thich Nhat Hanh as a way to help children learn about mindfulness.
 It helps to internalize the message that everything we need is already inside of us.

 Thich Nhat Hanh developed a children’s book to accompany this exercise called A Handful of Quiet.

 To do the pebble meditation, gather four pebbles for each child.
 Place the pebbles in front of each child.

 - Pick up the first pebble.
 Have each kid do so too.
 Then, show a photo of a flower, or ask the kids to imagine a flower and describe what a flower means to them.
 Tell them that, for this pebble, the flower represents beauty and love.